Łosice: History

 In 1795, after the Third Partition of Poland Łosice fell under Austrian rule.
 It was regained by Poles following the Austro–Polish War of 1809, and included within the short-lived Duchy of Warsaw.
 As a result of the Treaty of Vienna in 1815, the duchy ceased to exist, and the town came under Russian rule.
 During the November Uprising a Polish battalion under Colonel Raczyński formed in the town with many local residents.
 Before and during the January Uprising against the Russian rulership, local doctor Władysław Czarkowski led a unit of several hundred conspirators in an attack against the garrisons.
 After the Uprising's defeat, the Russians brought reprisals against the Polish population. Łosice had been deprived of its Roman Catholic parish, and in 1867 lost its municipal rights.
 The process of Russification policies intensified right until the liberation of Poland.
 After World War I, in 1918, Poland regained independence and control of Łosice.
 In 1919, town rights were restored.

+On September 12, 1939, during the German-Soviet invasion of Poland which started World War II, the town was taken over by the Germans, but shortly thereafter it was transferred to the Soviet Union.
+In the wake of the Molotov–Ribbentrop Pact, the town returned under German occupation.
+In 1944, it was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the end of the 1980s.

+The Polish anti-communist resistance was active in Łosice.
+In 1945–1947, it carried out four raids of the local communist police station, and on 2 July 1946, the Home Army Resistance Movement and Freedom and Independence Association fought a battle against the communist police and Soviet NKVD and took control of the town.